SWilliamsBIA/SWilliamsBIA/README.md

 • Dynamic Power BI dashboards and stories to monitor customer satisfaction

 Some Facts about me:
-• I'am excited about participating in professional events.
+• I'am excited about participating in professional events. :office_worker:
 • I love all things music.
 (Making, Performing, Karaoke) :musical_keyboard:
 • I can't make it a single day without sports. :football: